 Merck does have one clear advantage here: it is ahead in the infant population.
 The childhood vaccine market makes up around 80% of pneumococcal vaccine sales.
 Pfizer has only just begun pivotal development of 20vPnC in children, announcing the start of two trials this week.

 Both companies plan to seek for approvals for their respective projects by the end of this year, in adults.
 However, analysts believe that Merck is around 1.5 years ahead in the crucial infant setting.
-Assuming that the project convinces clinically, this is a substantial time advantage, and one of which Merck will be highly motivated to make the most.
+Assuming that the project convinces clinically, Merck will be highly motivated to make the most of what could be a substantial time advantage.